tbedford/Website-Test/source/articles/how-python-saved-my-sanity.md

 f.close()
 ```

-I then wrote a little author stats program in about five minutes that
+I then wrote a little author stats program in about five minutes flat:
-worked first time:

 ``` python
 # author_stats.py